Bodies stored in unusual places due to full morgues at Ottawa hospitals, union says

-The head of a local union representing workers at the Ottawa Hospital says something must be done to address overflowing morgues that have led to cadavers being left in unusual places at health-care facilities.
+The head of a union representing workers at the Ottawa Hospital says something must be done about the excess of cadavers that has overfilled the hospital’s morgues and led to cadavers being left in unusual places at health-care facilities.

-Lou Burri, president of CUPE Local 4000, says his members have walked into conference rooms to find bodies that were left there until a space opens up in the morgue.
+Lou Burri, president of CUPE Local 4000, says his members have walked into conference rooms to find bodies left there until space opened.

 READ MORE: Elderly pedestrian in critical condition after collision near Ottawa Hospital Civic campus